 All PATs are to be completed according to the specified date(s) of the brief.
-Failure to complete the PATs and the TRIAL EXAMINATION PRACTICAL could result in an incomplete SBA mark.
+Failure to complete the PATs could result in an incomplete SBA mark.
 This will compromise your final matric result severely.

-3.6 Absence/Non-submission of tasks (consequences)
+3.8 Absence/Non-submission of tasks